 “Our members continue to research and develop alternative tire materials that ensure tire performance and do not compromise safety, consistent with our industry’s commitment to sustainability and respect for the environment,” the USTMA statement said.

 “There is simply no excuse, now that the science is clear how toxic 6PPD-q is to fish, for the tire industry to keep using 6PPD,” Spain said.
-“To keep using a chemical not only pushing valuable salmon runs toward extinction but also destroying fishing-dependent jobs up and down the West Coast should not be allowed.”
+“To keep using a chemical not only pushing valuable salmon runs toward extinction, but also destroying fishing-dependent jobs up and down the West Coast, should not be allowed.”

 Earthjustice attorneys noted that 6PPD-q is also toxic to other species of salmon, including Chinook, which support tens of thousands of commercial salmon fishing West Coast jobs.
 California’s entire salmon fleet has been thrown out of work this year because too few salmon have been surviving as juveniles in the state’s rivers, many of which are polluted by 6PPD-q from urban runoff, the litigants said.

 The chemical has been used in motor vehicle tires for more than six decades to make them more durable.
-It can also be found in other rubber products such as footwear, synthetic turf infill and playgrounds.
+It also can be found in other rubber products such as footwear, synthetic turf infill and playgrounds.

 Plaintiff attorney Elizabeth Forsyth of Earthjustice’s Biodiversity Defense Program said manufacturers have known for years that they must invest in viable alternatives, and it is time for these companies to be held accountable for the devastating impact 6PPD-q has had on fisheries.